estebansolo/python30/docs/Day 15 - Else/README.md

 # Day 15 - Else

-As you can see from [Error Handling](../Day%2010%20-%20Error%20Handling), we can use the 'else' clause not only with conditionals, in this case we'll see that we can use this clause with other statements.
+As you can see from ***Error Handling***, we can use the 'else' clause not only with conditionals, in this case we'll see that we can use this clause with other statements.

 ## For/Else